 At the IHTC we have clinicians who are experts in treating and providing support to patients with spherocytosis.
 It is very important that you are seen by a clinician who is familiar with the signs and treatment of this disorder.
 Although there is currently no cure for spherocytosis, we can help you or your child with diagnosis and testing; can provide treatments for the symptoms of the disease; and offer our expert guidance on other medical options.
 We can also provide genetic and general counselling depending on your specific needs.

-For more information, please contact the IHTC.
+If you live in Indiana and need more information, please contact the IHTC.